Thomas McKean High School

 Thomas McKean High School is a comprehensive public high school located on 301 McKennan's Church Road in unincorporated New Castle County, Delaware, with a Wilmington postal address.
 It is a part of the Red Clay Consolidated School District.
 The school opened in December 1966, and its first class graduated in June 1967.

 McKean serves, in addition to portions of Wilmington, Elsmere, and portions of Pike Creek and Hockessin.
 A sliver of Pike Creek Valley coincides with the McKean zone.

+History

+In 2026 the school district stated that McKean would no longer be a standalone school and instead become a center that provides assistance on academic matters, and that students would be moved to the other comprehensive high schools in the district.
+In response some students protested.
+In April of that year, the board of trustees put an indefinite hold on the plan.

 Traditions

 Having selected Thomas McKean, a signer of the United States Declaration of Independence, as its namesake, the school followed several traditions associated with the Scottish heritage of Thomas McKean.
 The mascot is a fierce Highlander, wearing a kilt made of the tartan of the Clan MacDonald.
 Among the dominant colors of the plaid are blue and green, the school's colors.
 In addition, the names of the school newspaper - Minstrel - and the yearbook - Talisman - reflect the culture of the Scottish Highlands.